noahkostesku/Self-Corrective-RAG-Chatbot-with-Wikipedia-Scraping/README.md

 - Cloud Deployment: Deploy the system using Docker for scalability.

 *Advanced Retrieval Methods: Explore additional APIs, open-source models like LLaMA, and optimizations to refine the retrieval and generation process.
 Integrating these models can provide cost-effective alternatives to proprietary APIs while maintaining robust generative capabilities*

+### Notes on the License Section:
+1. **Custom Text**: The copyright text is tailored to attribute ownership to Noah Kostesku.
+2. **Optional License**: You can choose any open-source license, such as MIT, GPL, or others, or simply keep the "All rights reserved" statement.
+3. **Contact Information**: Adding contact details is optional but can clarify how to seek permissions or ask questions about usage.
+4. **Hyperlinks**: The `[MIT License](https://opensource.org/licenses/MIT)` provides a clickable link for more information.
+Adjust based on the selected license.